 Interesting fact Milkwood trees can live to be over 1 000 years old, and the Treaty Tree is one of four in South Africa that have been declared national monuments.

-Where to find it Corner of Treaty and Spring Streets, Woodstock
+Where to find it 4 Treaty Road, Woodstock

 Robben Island’s Nine-inch guns